 The Board intends to be the lead agency, pursuant to SEQRA.
 The Board shall conduct an integrated, comprehensive, coordinated environmental review of the proposed project in combination with its review of the Application under this Law.

-The Applicant shall submit no fewer than eight (8) copies of the entire Complete Application to the Town Board and one (1) copy to the County Planning Board.
+The Applicant shall submit no fewer than two (2) copies of the entire Complete Application to the Town Board, an electronic copy and one (1) copy to the County Planning Board.
 For a proposed facility on property which abuts the Town boundary, a copy shall be submitted to the legislative body of the immediately adjacent municipality.

 The Applicant shall examine the feasibility of designing a proposed Telecommunications Tower to accommodate future demand for at least two (2) additional commercial applications, e.g. future co-locations.
 The scope of this examination shall be determined by the Board.
 The Tower shall be structurally designed to accommodate at least two (2) additional arrays of Antennas which are equal to or greater in both size and quantity that the installation proposed by the Applicant.
 This requirement may be waived, provided that the Applicant, in writing, demonstrates that the provisions of future shared usage of the Telecommunications Tower is not technologically feasible, commercially impracticable or creates an unnecessary and unreasonable burden, based upon: